sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must have relevant training for all roles within the TRE organisation, and the ability to deliver this training.
-  - This may include, for instance, yber security training, GDPR training, and higher level training for system operators.
+  - This may include, for instance, cyber security training, GDPR training, and higher level training for system operators.
   - Mandatory
 * - You must ensure that all users and operators of your TRE complete their training satisfactorily.
   - This may involve assessing their level of knowledge and repeating the training if necessary.